gsblabsio/azorus/WHITEPAPER.md

 * Decentralized computation with Useful Proof of Work (UPoW) and/or off-chain bots
 * Oracle Pools (Delphi) integration to supplement with offchain data

-# Prototype
+# From Prototype to Product

+## Prototype

 Below is the query page UI mockup our team submitted for ErgoHack Fest.

 ![](static/azorus-mockup.png)

-And this is the final prototype submission video for the hackathon: https://www.youtube.com/watch?v=SD8bDf-nxTQ
+And this is the final prototype submission video for the hackathon: https://youtu.be/SD8bDf-nxTQ

-* Missing pagetypes
-   - Homepage
-   - Dashboards
-   - Analyst profile
+## Alpha

+We released our (closed) Alpha version on October 2022 with the following demo video: https://youtu.be/czgQ5ALPggw

 # Applications